Can you get a guaranteed loan?

 If you have a poor credit history and are looking for a loan, then the options can be limited and expensive.
 If you have the loan guaranteed by someone with a clean credit rating, however, lenders are able to make available much more affordable credit.

-you cannot get a loan
+You cannot get a loan which is guaranteed to be approved

 All loan approvals in the UK must be based on the status of the applicant and their guarantor.
 The FCA who regulates the UK industry prohibits any company offering any form of credit where it is suggested that applications are in any way guaranteed.